josephvanpelt/PythonRunPcDmis/README.md

 # PythonRunPcDmis
-Python run PC-DMIS is a simple script that demonstrates the use of automation to drive PC-DMIS from a python script.
+PythonRunPcDmis is a simple script that demonstrates the use of automation to drive PC-DMIS from a python script.

 ## Requirements
 * Installation of PC-DMIS